 In order to prevent any compatibility issues, every StableBit CloudDrive update requires a reboot in order to take effect.

-If it's absolutely necessary, the reboot can be avoided by stopping the StableBit CloudDrive system service before applying the update.
-But this will cause all of your cloud drives to un-mount, so make sure that you are not accessing any documents or running any applications on any of your cloud drives before stopping the service.
+If it's absolutely necessary, in some cases, the reboot can be avoided by stopping the StableBit CloudDrive system service before applying the update.
+But this will cause all of your cloud drives to unmount, so make sure that you are not accessing any documents or running any applications on any of your cloud drives before stopping the service.

 Q. I have another question, can you help me out?